Heart Failure Lexicon, A-C

 Whether you are new to heart failure or have dealt with it for years, there are many terms that doctors use that sound like they are in a different language!
 I wanted to take some time to break down some of these terms and define exactly what they mean.
-This article will be broken up into two parts.
-I’ll keep them in alphabetical order for simplicity’s sake.
-Part one will encompass A through C because there are a ton of cardiac terms that fall between those letters.
+This part will encompass A through C because there are a ton of cardiac terms that fall between those letters.

 Ablation is the removal or destruction of faulty electrical pathways in the heart.

 Aldosterone Antagonist is also known as antimineralocorticoid or (MCRA).
 This is a diuretic medication that increases sodium absorption by the kidneys.
 This type of medication is often used in combination with other drugs to treat heart failure.

 Anemia is when a person has a low number of red blood cells in the body.

 Angiotensin Receptor Blocker (ARB) are medications that relax (dilate) blood vessels which in turn makes it easier for the heart to pump blood.

 Angiotensin Converting Enzyme Inhibitor (ACE-Inhibitor) is used to treat mainly high blood pressure and heart failure.
 ACE inhibitors relax the blood vessels which in turn lowers blood pressure.

 Arrhythmia is when the heart beats in an abnormal rhythm.

 Atria are the top two chambers of the heart.
 They receive blood from the veins within the body.

 Beta Blockers are medications that work by blocking the effects of epinephrine hormone which causes the heart to beat more slowly which lowers blood pressure.